ryersondmp/sa11y-website/src/get-started/checks.md

 1. **SVG graphic has unknown contrast.** SVGs with multiple `<path>` elements will recieve a warning to manually review contrast.

 1. **SVG graphic has poor contrast with background.** For simple SVGs, with a single `<path>`, Sa11y is able to calculate the contrast against the background.

+1. **Placeholder text within input has poor contrast.**

+1. **Text within this input does not have enough contrast with the background.**

 {% set collectionName = "getstarted" %}
 {% include "partials/pagination.njk" %}